tina2123/Semantic-Color-Editing-for-Image-Translation/README.md

 ```

 ## Usage
-Please Download the annotation of COCO dataset and the pre-trained models for both Base model and Upsample model, and put them in ./ckpt.
+Please Download the pre-trained models for both Base model and Upsample model, and put them in ./ckpt.

  from [here](https://github.com/nightrome/cocostuff).
 To run the Semantic Color Editing interface, execute the following command: